 Fellowship Application and Review Process

-Eligibility: To be eligible, an applicant must be a graduate student or untenured faculty member conducting research on modern Chinese history at a university or college; or an advanced undergraduate, graduate student, or untenured faculty at a university or college program studying Chinese archaeology.
+Eligibility: To be eligible, an applicant must be a graduate student or untenured faculty member conducting research on modern Chinese history or the archaeology of China at a university or college.

 Application: Applicants will be required to submit: